chayanforyou/QuickBall/README.md

    - **Drag**: Move the ball anywhere on screen
    - **Tap**: Open circular menu with quick actions
    - **Auto-Hide**: Ball automatically hides when screen locks
+4. **Change Language**:
+   - Tap the language icon in the toolbar
+   - Select from English, Hindi, or Chinese
+   - App will restart with the new language

 ## Video Sample